michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 ### Filter and Enrich the DNS Stream

 > Let's use Confluent to optimize your data and look for threats upstream of your SIEM.
-We're going to use Confluent's stream processing database ksqlDB to filter, enrich, and aggregate these data streams in real-time.
+We're going to use Confluent's stream processing capability ksqlDB to filter, enrich, and aggregate these data streams in real-time.

 2. Create the `conn_stream` in the KSQL editor.